 Based in Cockington, Devon, the husband and wife team behind Takahashi McGil create functional homeware and furniture made from a mix of local or sustainable hardwoods.

 Together they plane, chisel, turn, wax and lacquer with great precision and attention to detail.
-Each considered piece celebrates the natural beauty of the material - knots and air-dried cracks included.
+Each considered piece celebrates the natural beauty of the material.

 Kaori and Mark spent the summer of 2018 in Japan, learning the art of urushi lacquering.
 Urushi is lacquer made from the sap of a tree and makes the wood waterproof as well as adding strength.
 They both work on the same pieces but Mark is more likely to have done the turning and Kaori will have used the chisels.
 Regardless of the distribution of labour, the work is beautiful to look at and a delight to handle.
 Takahashi McGil’s furniture is now only made to commission with the smaller pieces having taken over as the larger part of their output.